Gabriel-VM/sauce-demo-qa-project/README.md

 Here you have a complete manual testing project for the [Sauce Demo](https://www.saucedemo.com/) online store.

-The goal is to showcase the following:
+The project aims to showcase the following:
-- Creation of a well-structured test plan
+- The creation of a well-structured test plan
-- Execution of exploratory and scenario-based manual testing
+- The execution of exploratory and scenario-based manual testing
-- Identification, prioritization, and reporting of software bugs in a clear format
+- The identification, prioritization, and clear reporting of software bugs

 ---